Welcome to today's edition of the Rush 24-7 podcast.

 That is cool.

-And I want you to compare them.
+And I want you to compare me.

-Listen, this is this is Michelle my Belle, Obama.
+Listen, this is Michelle My Bell, Obama.

-Uh Obama and Michelle talked about.
+Obama and Michelle talked about.

 Listen to this.

-Which is probably what made him such a great man because he had the judgment to find a partner.
+There's nothing more important than family than a real partnership, which is probably what made him such a great man, because he had the judgment to find a partner that, well, I think that's true.

-I mean, I think that's a a sign of his character that he chose a woman that was his equal.
+I mean, I think that's a sign of his character that he chose a woman that was his equal.

 Okay, so what is the message there?

-You got Obama sitting right next there, and Michelle said Jackie Robinson wouldn't have we wouldn't have had him without Rachel.
+You got Obama sitting right next there, and Michelle said Jackie Robinson wouldn't have, we wouldn't have had him without Rachel.

 That's Michelle Obama saying to Barack, hey, you wouldn't be here if it weren't for me, pal.